girirajvyas/101-series/AWS.md

 **Buckets**
  - Amazon S3 allows people to store object (files) in "buckets" (directories)
  - Buckets must have a globally unique name (across all regions and all accounts)
- - Bucktes are defined ate the region level
+ - Bucktes are defined at the region level
  - S3 looks like a global service but buckets are created in a region
  - Naming Convention
    - No uppercase